mindspore-lab/mindone/examples/stable_diffusion_xl/GETTING_STARTED.md

             shardlist_desc: 'data_dir/data_info.json'
 ```

-Note that if you updated the training data, you should either specify a new shardlist description file or remove the existing one `{data_dir}/data_info.json` for auto re-generation.
+> Note that if you have updated the training data, you should either specify a new shardlist description file or **remove the existing shardlist file** `{data_dir}/data_info.json` for auto re-generation.

 For distributed training, no additional effort is required when using `T2I_Webdataset_RndAcs` dataloader, since it's compatible with mindspore `GeneratorDataset` and the data partition will be finished in `GeneratorDataset` just like training with original data format.